Penny Wong: Albanese Government (2022–present)

 With Labor winning government in the 2022 Australian federal election, Wong became Minister for Foreign Affairs.
 She was sworn in on 23 May 2022, only two days after the election and before final results were known, in order to attend a pre-scheduled meeting of the Quadrilateral Security Dialogue with newly elected Prime Minister Anthony Albanese.
 Wong is the first Asian Australian and the first openly LGBTI person to hold the office of Australian Foreign Minister.

-Within a few days of being sworn into office, Wong visited several Pacific countries to emphasise the new government's approach to climate change and relations with nations in the region, including Fiji (where she addressed the Pacific Islands Forum), Samoa, and Tonga.
+On 6 March 2024, Wong became longest-serving female cabinet minister in the history of the Australian Parliament, setting a new record as she served her 2,769th day in cabinet and exceeding the number of days served by former Liberal senator Amanda Vanstone.

+China

+Wong sought to improve the relationship between Australia and China, which deteriorated after the previous Australian government under Scott Morrison wanted to investigate the origins of the COVID-19 pandemic and condemned China's mistreatment of ethnic Uyghurs.
+In December 2022, Wong met Chinese Foreign Minister Wang Yi, becoming the first Australian cabinet minister to visit China since 2019.

+In response to Chinese naval exercises in the Tasman Sea in February 2025, Wong met Wang Yi at the G20 summit in South Africa to raise Australian concerns about Chinese naval activities near Australia.